 This guide will tackle what is an associate degree and discuss the basics of the program, from the general types to the costs and requirements needed to obtain one.
 Students will learn the benefits of choosing such a degree and if it is worth it, given the presence of more in-depth educational options like bachelor's and graduate degrees.

-Associate degrees are diverse not only in range but also in the manner in which students can take them.
-Students can pick a subject in fields like medicine, computer science, and liberal arts, as well as take an associate degree concurrently with their bachelor’s degree.
-They can even proceed to the job market if they choose to after earning one.
-But this is all hinged on the type of degree a learner opts for.
-There are three major kinds.
+Associate degrees are diverse not only in range but also in the manner in which students can pursue them.
+So, what is a associate degree in terms of the subjects one can pursue?
+Students can choose a subject in fields like medicine, computer science, and liberal arts and have the flexibility to earn an associates degree online.
+They can even pursue an associate degree concurrently with their bachelor's degree, expanding their educational opportunities.
+Additionally, some students may choose to enter the job market directly after earning their associate degree.
+The type of degree a learner opts for, such as an associates degree online, plays a significant role in determining their academic and career path.

 Average time of completion: 2 years

-Natural and applied sciences are at the center of an AS degree, as students gain an understanding of different branches of science mixed with general education.
+Different from whats an AA degree, an AS degree centers on natural and applied sciences, as students gain an understanding of different branches of science mixed with general education.
 Covered subjects include computer science, chemistry, biology, physics, and mathematics.
 As far as skills are concerned, students get to pick up knowledge that is useful in continuing education and the professional realm.

 Average time of completion: 2 years